ailequal/dotfiles/linux/README.md

 ### dotfiles

-Now add the dotfiles to your system.
+Add the dotfiles to your system.